guillermooo/Vintageous/README.md

 Vintageous is a rewrite of [Vintage](http://www.sublimetext.com/docs/2/vintage.html) with the aim to make it more similar to Vim.

-Much inspiration has been drawn from initial efforts by [dlo](https://github.com/dlo).
+The new design is heavily inspired in previous work by [dlo](https://github.com/dlo).

 Download
 --------